 VA created RAMP as a way to test the new appeals system before it goes into full effect in February of 2019.
 There were approximately 60,000 RAMP opt-ins from November of 2017 to September of 2018, increasing the national opt-in rate from 3 percent to 17 percent.
 Additionally, RAMP elections have produced roughly $80,596,288 in retroactive benefits paid to claimants on 18,789 completed claims.
 As of now, RAMP will continue to operate until the official implementation of Appeals Reform.
 Although it is not anticipated, if Appeals Reform is not certified to be operational in February of 2019, RAMP will extend until Appeals Reform is officially certified.

 Can claimants return to the legacy appeals process after opting in to Appeals Reform?

 Similar to RAMP, once a claimant opts in to the new system the decision is permanent and he or she cannot return to the Legacy appeals system.
-Specifically, the switch triggers VA to formally withdraw claimants’ claims from the old system and process them in the new system.
+Specifically, the switch triggers VA to formally withdraw the claimants’ claim or appeal from the old system and process it in the new system.
 When Appeals Reform becomes effective in February of 2019, all requests for review of VA decisions will be processed under the new, multi-lane process.